What are Shrooms?

 Two Potent Chemicals Found in Shrooms — Psilocybin and Psilocin

 Psilocybin and psilocin are the two most important chemicals found in shrooms.
 They trigger the so-called “shroom trip”.
-When you eat it, Psilocybin breaks down into the active ingredient called psilocin.
-Psilocin acts as a blocking agent.
-In this case, it prevents the reuptake of the neurotransmitter called serotonin.
-Additionally, psilocin and serotonin are similar in structure.
-As a result, it means that psilocin can bind and stimulate the receptors in the brain.
-This type of brain stimulation causes the shroom user to perceive and experience things without any real stimulus.
-This is what we refer to as hallucinations.
+When you eat magic mushrooms, the Psilocybin in them breaks down into the active ingredient called psilocin.
+Psilocin acts as a blocking agent, and in this case, it prevents the reuptake of the neurotransmitter called serotonin.

 What does it mean that Shrooms are psychedelic?